alexoberco/ras/README.md

   `roslaunch proyecto_moveit_config demo.launch`

 ## Contributing
-Contributions, bug reports, and pull requests are welcome.
-Please fork the repository, create a feature branch, and submit a pull request against `main`.
+Contributions are welcome!
+Please fork the repo, create a feature branch, and submit a pull request against `main`.
+Ensure new packages include appropriate launch demos and tests&#8203;.

 ## License
-MIT License
+This project is licensed under the **MIT License**, providing a permissive open-source framework while ensuring proper attribution to authors&#8203;.